 Oxford Art Online is a gateway that offers users the ability to access and search the content of Grove Art Online and the following Oxford art reference works: The Oxford Companion to Western Art ; Encyclopedia of Aesthetics ; and The Concise Oxford Dictionary of Art Terms.
 Users can choose to view biographies, subject entries, or images when searching or browsing.
 This functionality allows users greater access to the more than 23,000 subject entries, 21,000 biographies, 500,000 bibliographic citations, 40,000 image links and 5,000 images contained within Grove Art Online.
 Thematic timelines and learning resources also provide users with powerful tools for navigating the content, and context-sensitive help pages are available throughout the site to guide users through the features and functionality.

 The Oxford English Dictionary Online provides authoritative definitions of over 500,000 words and traces the history of their use from their first occurrence through the modern period through the use of over 2.5 million quotations.

-Oxford Reference Online brings together 342 well-known and trusted dictionaries and reference books, plus an Encyclopedia, into a single cross-searchable web database.
+Oxford Reference Online brings together over three hundred well-known and trusted dictionaries and reference books, plus an Encyclopedia, into a single cross-searchable web database.
 It is unique in offering integrated, consistent coverage of a broad range of subjects: everything from General Reference, Language and Quotations to Science and Medicine, and from Humanities and Social Sciences to Business and Professional.